yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-make-money-while-quarantined.md

 If you got bit by the entrepreneur bug and that idea excites you, take a look at these resources.

-Read the book <a href="https://nathanbarry.com/authority/" target="_blank" rel="noopener noreferrer">_Authority_ by Nathan Berry</a>.
+Read the book <a href="https://nathanbarry.com/authority/" target="_blank" rel="noopener">_Authority_ by Nathan Berry</a>.
 The book acts as a step-by-step guide to writing and self-publishing an ebook.
 It goes into great detail about how to grow an audience to sell your ebook to as well.

-As far as internet entrepreneurship goes, you can’t beat <a href="https://www.indiehackers.com" target="_blank" rel="noopener noreferrer">_The Indie Hackers Podcast_</a>.
+As far as internet entrepreneurship goes, you can’t beat <a href="https://www.indiehackers.com" target="_blank" rel="noopener">_The Indie Hackers Podcast_</a>.
 Yeah, you may need to learn to code before some of it is applicable, but more and more, digital entrepreneurs are opting for **no-code** solutions using WordPress, Wix, and Shopify.

 ## Don’t lose hope, and dream **BIG**!

 Stay strong, and don’t let social distancing keep you from pressing into **community**.
 You need other people and other people need you!
 These hard times will pass, and we’ll make it to the other side.
 When we get there, have big goals and big dreams for your career.
 Take these steps to set your career up to take off like a rocket when things get back to normal.

-Subscribe to my newsletter below and follow me on <a href="https://instagram.com/yousaiditchewie" target="_blank" rel="noopener noreferrer">Instagram</a>.
+Subscribe to my newsletter below and follow me on <a href="https://instagram.com/jacob_on_drums" target="_blank" rel="noopener">Instagram</a>.